 How to fix some of the most common issues surrounding bank reconciliation, from a FreshBooks Accounting Specialist.

-Tax season prep for your clients starts with getting all their ducks in a row.
-That means compiling bank transactions for the calendar year in their accounting software.
+Bank reconciliation is all about getting your clients’ ducks in a row.
+Whether you’re starting tax season prep or regularly looking after your clients’ accounts, it all starts with compiling bank transactions in their accounting software.
 To get that information into FreshBooks, you’ll use the Bank Connection and Bank Reconciliation features.

-In conversations with accounting and tax professionals, we’ve noticed a few questions that crop up habitually around bank reconciliation at tax time.
-Here, we’ve answered those questions and provided some quick and easy solutions.
+In conversations with accounting and tax professionals, we’ve noticed a few questions that crop up habitually around bank reconciliation.
+We’ve compiled those questions and provided some quick and easy solutions.

-To help you avoid any pitfalls as you’re helping your clients file for taxes or reviewing their performance for the year, we’ve answered those questions here.
+To help you avoid any pitfalls as you’re helping your clients file for taxes or reviewing their performance, we’ve answered those questions here.

 FAQ #1: How Do I Get Started With Bank Reconciliation for a Client Who Is New to FreshBooks?